-The Associate of Science (AS) Business degree provides a course of study and a degree for students who intend to transfer to a four-year institution as a Business major.
-All public four-year institutions in Arkansas (with the exception of the University of Arkansas at Fayetteville) will accept this degree as satisfaction for all basic and core business course requirements.
+The Associate of Science (AS) Business degree provides a course of study and a degree for students who intend to transfer to a four-year institution as Business majors.
+All public four-year institutions in Arkansas (with the exception of University of Arkansas at Fayetteville) will accept this degree as satisfaction for all basic and core business course requirements.
 For this degree, 62 credit hours are required.
 Course substitutions are not allowed.